ZationServer/zation-documentation/guides/gettingStarted.md

 [](../_code/install.sh ':include :type=bash')

-!> **Problems ?** If you have any problems on a Unix based machine while executing a command try to run it with sudo.
+!> **Problems ?** If you have any access problems with executing a command, you can try to run it with sudo or start the console as an admin.

 ## Structure of Projects